Lying and Conscience Development

 An Internal Standard

 One of the reasons you’ll want to teach the Bible to your kids is because it helps provide a standard of right and wrong.
-The conscience doesn’t determine right and wrong, but is simply a pointer to do what’s right or to avoid what’s wrong.
+The conscience doesn’t determine right and wrong, but is simply a pointer to do what’s right or to avoid what’s wrong and provides ways to connect your child to God’s spiritual strength.
 You’ll want to teach biblical truths and tell Bible stories of people that took a stand for what’s right, even when it was difficult.
 Noah obeyed God even though he had never seen rain and in the face of people who laughed at him.
 Moses felt inadequate but obeyed God anyway and was able to experience the power of God.
 Daniel refused to eat the king’s food and continued to obey God and pray, even after the king outlawed prayer.
 Adam and Eve sinned in the garden and experienced guilt, but then enjoyed the forgiveness of God.
 Many more stories in God’s word help children understand what it means to do the right thing, make things right, and be honest under pressure.

 It’s important to understand preschool development when evaluating what appears to be a lie.
 You don’t want to treat children’s imagination or magical thinking as dishonesty when instead they need guidance to know how to talk about wishes, desires, and fictional stories.
 When a preschooler says, “There’s a lion in my basement,” or “The dog told me a story,” it would be better to talk about imagination than to assume it’s deliberate dishonesty.
 You might say, “Since we really don’t have a lion in our basement, it would be better to say, ‘I wish we had a lion in our basement,’ or ‘Wouldn’t it be crazy if we had a lion in our basement.’ “ Many preschool books contain stories of animals that talk so it’s not surprising that kids would want to imagine the same thing in their own lives.
 A vivid imagination often needs to be guided by socially appropriate words in order to report the ideas in ways that are truthful.
 That’s not necessarily lying.